zachdyerdesign/signature-nurses/find-staff.md

 order: 2
 ---

-After ten years of providing nursing services we are uniquely qualified to provide you with exceptional nurses and aides for your facility. {{ site.title }} continues to ensure that every nurse and aide in the {{ site.title }} network has completed a comprehensive quality assessment including:
+After 16 years of providing nursing services we are uniquely qualified to provide you with exceptional nurses and aides for your facility. {{ site.title }} continues to ensure that every nurse and aide in the {{ site.title }} network has completed a comprehensive quality assessment including:

  - Training review
  - License confirmation